Forestry and Outdoor Recreation

 - Oneida County Snowmobile Clubs

-With one exception, the Oneida County Funded Snowmobile Trail System (as administered by the Oneida County Forestry, Land, & Recreation Department) will officially open for the 2018-2019 winter season at 5:00 pm on Saturday, December 29, 2018.
+The Oneida County Funded Snowmobile Trail System (as administered by the Oneida County Forestry, Land, & Recreation Department) is officially open for the 2018-2019 winter season.
+All funded trails within Oneida County are open; however, some trails remain in rough, early season condition.

 For more detailed information on Oneida County Snowmobile trail riding opportunities, contact the local snowmobile club in the area that you would like to ride, the Oneida County Chamber of Commerce, or the Oneida County Forestry, Land, & Recreation Department.